mu301hl/harinlee.info-website/content/authors/admin/_index.md

 #- Researchers
 #- Visitors
 ---
-I’m interested in why music, often accompanied by dance, exists across all cultures when there is no direct link to our survival.
-I intend to find how music could've evolved, drawing from music's global role and its relationships to our neural and physical mechanics.
+I’m interested in why music exists across all cultures when there is no obvious link to our survival.
+I intend to find how music could've evolved, drawing from the global role of music and its relationships to our neural and physical mechanics.
 Coming from a sound engineering background, I'm also intrigued by the physical properties of sound and how it's translated in our brain.
-I wish to investigate more about our auditory perception and to what extent it's global or culture specific.
+I wish to learn more about the human auditory cognition and study the interinvidiual or culutral differences there may be.